 Employee Training Expenses

-Renewal of Licenses and Certifications
+Renewal of Licences and Certifications

-Your Own Salary and Time
+Your Own Salary and Vacation Time

 As an entrepreneur and small business owner, you may feel a bit guilty about taking money out of your business in the form of your own salary.
 You may think that you should roll all income back into the company to keep it afloat and help it grow.
-But don’t undervalue your own contribution.
 While it’s laudable that you think about your employees’ well-being enough to pay them when you’re not taking a salary yourself, you shouldn’t underestimate the value of your own sweat equity.
 Write your own salary into the budget to make a statement about your value to the company.
 Doing so also lets you see clearly whether the company is really on a firm financial footing.
 When you pay attention to every line item in your budget, including expenses like these that so often go overlooked, you prove your own worth as a small business owner.